 On the left is the:

-Monument of Paul III in St. Peter’s Basilica – Rome.
+Monument of Paul III in St Peter’s Basilica – Rome.

-Monument of Paul III, of the Farnese Family (1534-1549); a Roman Pope who approved the order of the Jesuits and the first pope born in Rom, since the time of Martin V. The tomb, which is considered to be one of the most important monuments in St Peter’s, is the work of Guglielmo della Porta, a pupil of Michelangelo.
+Monument of Paul III, of the Farnese Family (1534-1549); a Roman Pope who approved the order of the Jesuits and was the first pope born in Rome since the time of Martin V. The tomb is considered to be one of the most important monuments in St Peter’s, is the work of Guglielmo Della Porta, a pupil of Michelangelo.

-Monument of Alexander VIII in St. Peter’s Basilica – Rome.
+St. Peter’s Basilica | Monument of Alexander VIII in St. Peter’s Basilica – Rome.

-Monument of Alexander VIII, of the Ottoboni, a venetian family.
+Monument of Alexander VIII, of the Ottoboni, a Venetian family.

-Peter Healing the lame-born man from an original by Mancini.
+Opposite the mosaic of: Peter Healing the lame-born man from an original by Mancini.

-Bas-relief.
-The flight of Attila said to be the largest ever executed in marble and the masterpiece of Algardi, (1583-1654); it represents the most important events in the pope’s life or the liberation of Rome from invasion of Attila (Flagellum Dei).
-Leo the Great, a noble figure, is represented as when he went to meet Attila in the vicinity of the Po river, where the pope, as the tradition says, by showing to the barbarian king the sudden apparition of the two Apostles, Peter and Paul, persuaded him to give up the invasion of Rome.
-Official Rome Guide, Rome walking city Tours.
+In St. Peter’s Basilica, next comes, on the right, the altar of St. Leo the Great; above which is the: Bas-relief.
+The flight of Attila is said to be the largest ever executed in marble and the masterpiece of Algardi, (1583-1654); it represents the most important events in the pope’s life or the liberation of Rome from the invasion of Attila (Flagellum Dei).
+Leo the Great, a noble figure, is represented when he goes to meet Attila in the vicinity of the Po river, where the pope, as the tradition says, by showing to the barbarian king the sudden apparition of the two Apostles, Peter and Paul, persuaded him to give up the invasion of Rome.
+Official Rome Tour Guide, Rome walking Tours.

 A little further, on the right, is the:

-Monument of Alexander VII of the Chigi family.
-This monument has an especial interest, as being the last work of Bernini, which marks the end of the great career of the famous sculptor, painter and architect.
-This artist, among other important works, had the great merit of building not only, the large portico of St. Peter’s square, and the Royal Staircase of the Vatican, but of designing nearly all the internal decoration of the church.
-In the centre of the monument, the pope is represented as kneeling on a beautiful curtain of jasper, which a bronze skeleton is raising up, to show the pontiff an hour-glass, marking his last hour.
-The allegorical figures represent: Prudence and Justice, behind, and Charity and Truth in front.
+St. Peter’s Basilica | Monument of Alexander VII of the Chigi family.
+This monument has a special interest, as is the last work of Bernini, which marks the end of the great career of the famous sculptor, painter, and architect.
+This artist, among other important works, had the great merit of building not only the large portico of St. Peter’s square and the Royal Staircase of the Vatican but of designing nearly all the internal decoration of the church.
+In the center of the monument, the pope is represented as kneeling on a beautiful curtain of jasper, which a bronze skeleton is raising, showing the pontiff as an hourglass, marking his last hour.
+The allegorical figures represent Prudence and Justice behind and Charity and Truth in front.

 Opposite the tomb is the last mosaic, made in the Vatican factory for this church, representing:

-The Apparition of the Saviour to S. Mary Alacoque, the French saint, who instituted the devotion to the Sacred Heart of Jesus.
+The Apparition of the Saviour to S. Mary Alacoque, the French saint who instituted the devotion to the Sacred Heart of Jesus.

-Turning to the right we reach the end of the:
+Turning to the right, we reach the end of the: